 § 3.
 A thesis supervisor must be an independent academic member of staff ("ZAP"), a postdoctoral research assistant or a visiting professor or another member of the academic staff who is the holder of a doctorate.
-As a general rule, assessors are members of academic staff from within VUB.
+As a general rule, assessors are members of academic staff from Teaching and examination regulations, version approved by the Academic Council.

+within VUB.
 The faculty may decide to appoint one external expert as an assessor.
 Additional faculty provisions may also state that multiple supervisors can be appointed.
 Only one of these supervisors shall bear the relevant academic responsibility.